List of Marvel Comics characters: B: Fictional character biography

 However, Roxy and Onyxx stay at the institute.
 Bling! is among the students captured by Belasco in Limbo during his attempt to locate Illyana Rasputin.
 She is returned to the school after he is defeated.
 When the school is shut down and the X-Men disband after the events of Messiah Complex, the X-Men move to San Francisco and set up a new base in California.
-Bling! follows and rejoins the school, helping to control rioting surrounding "Proposition X," legislature attempting to limit mutant reproduction that is being pushed by Simon Trask and his anti-mutant group, the Humanity Now!
-Coalition.
-During the final fight on Utopia, Bling! teams up with Frenzy and Nekra in taking on Ms. Marvel.

-After an attack by Emplate, everybody living on Utopia is warned to stay close together and report anything out of the ordinary.
-Roxy, sick of watching Rockslide and Hellion fooling around decides to go check out an amphitheatre to which Onyxx warns her not to go alone but says she will stay in sight.
-While looking out into the water she notices a lighthouse which suddenly starts moving towards the shore before disappearing.
-After it reappears behind her, she is pulled in and greeted by Emplate, who claims dinner is served.

-After being held as his prisoner, Roxy attempts to fight back against him only to fail until Rogue shows up to save her.
-After a long battle that destroys his home and briefly anchors him to the X-Men's plane of existence, they drive him away.
-Later during a conversation with Surge, Mercury and Trance, Roxy reveals she has a crush on Rogue.

-After the X-Mansion moves to New York City, Bling again has to deal with a version of Emplate.
-She also has to deal with the X-Men wanting to train her for diplomacy and a growing revulsion over her non-human aspects.
+Bling! follows and rejoins the school.

+She later joins the mutant nation of Krakoa.
+She is a nominee in the 2022 X-Men vote, but lost to Firestar.
+She also joined the Fallen Angels.

 Bling!'s bone marrow is able to produce diamond shards of varying quality, giving her skin a crystalline appearance and the ability to expel shards from her body at high velocity and grants her enhanced durability.

 Blitz

 Blitz is a character appearing in American comic books published by Marvel Comics.

-Jamie Zimmerman was created by Terry Kavanagh and Alex Saviuk, and first appeared in Web of Spider-Man #99 (April 1993).
-A female member of the New Enforcers, she possessed super-human strength and agility as well as a heavily armored costume, and Spider-Man was initially unaware of her capabilities.
+Jaime Zimmerman was created by Terry Kavanagh and Alex Saviuk, and first appeared in Web of Spider-Man #99 (April 1993).
+A female member of the New Enforcers, she possessed superhuman strength and agility as well as a heavily armored costume, and Spider-Man was initially unaware of her capabilities.
 Blitz was ultimately defeated by Spider-Man and Blood Rose.